 Being invited to be part of this project made me feel less alone…..you don’t have to be good at art, you can just play around with materials…..I got given a choice about what I could do.
 I’m normally the person who asks ‘what am I meant to be doing? but with the creative care box you’re told you can do what you want with it…..I felt I could be my own person and do what I wanted.
 I will carry on using the box…I literally have a space in my drawer for the box of materials and will take it out whenever I’m stressed or if I feel creative.
 Feedback from young people at Centre 33

-We are developing resources that encourage a creative way of being in the world to support our mental health and well-being.
+Creative Care is developing partnerships and resources that encourage a creative way of being in the world to support our mental health and well-being.
 These focus on exploring ways to reconnect with all our senses and with the pleasures of noticing, listening, making and shaping in order to express our own ideas.

 Launched in April 2020 in response to lockdown, the programme is hosted by Fullscope, a new collaboration between seven leading organisations that support the mental wellbeing of children and young people in Cambridgeshire and Peterborough.

-Explore here the resources developed to date, all free to download, both those created by artists in the CCI and Arts and Minds networks (a Fullscope partner) and those co-produced with young artists from The Kite Trust.
+Explore here the resources developed to date, all free to download, both those created by artists in the CCI and Arts and Minds networks (a Fullscope partner) and those co-produced with young artists from The Kite Trust and Cambs Youth Panel.
+Many have short films for sharing alongside to help support people to access the invitations.
 Where possible these have been delivered as part of ‘creative care packs’ to children and young people who need them.
-The programme is currently working with Centre 33, Cambs Youth Panel, The Kite Trust, and PHACE (Peterborough local cultural education partnership) and colleagues in Early Help at Peterborough County Council.
+Most recent partners include: Anglia Ruskin University, Centre 33, Cambs Youth Panel, The Kite Trust, and PHACE (Peterborough local cultural education partnership) with colleagues in Early Help at Peterborough County Council and Greenwood Academies Trust.

 Feedback from other participants in the programme to date include: